imilas/291PyLab/README.md

 Notebooks can be viewed statically in github.

-If the notebooks are not rendering in github, go to https://nbviewer.jupyter.org/ and copy the url of the notebook:
+If the notebooks are not rendering in github, go to https://nbviewer.jupyter.org/ and copy the url of the notebook (links below may work):

 - Concepts: https://nbviewer.jupyter.org/github/imilas/291PyLab/blob/master/concepts.ipynb
 - Code Example: https://nbviewer.jupyter.org/github/imilas/291PyLab/blob/master/code_example.ipynb